gryphbecrazeh/pios/README.md

 FINANCIAL PAGE
-SET PAYMENT TO AUTO FILL BASED ON USER ROLES, AND PAYABLE OPTIONS FILTER(KEY=>KEY.PAYABLE===TRUE&&USER.AUTH.ROLES.FIND(ROLE=>ROLE==="ACCOUNTING"))
+SET PAYMENT TO AUTO FILL BASED ON USER ROLES, AND PAYABLE OPTIONS FILTER(KEY=>KEY.PAYABLE===TRUE&&USER.AUTH.ROLES.FIND(ROLE=>ROLE==="ACCOUNTING")) ADD CHECKBOX TO EVERY ORDER FOR MULTIPLE SELECT, PAYMENTS MADE TO THIS WOULD HAVE TO BE IN FULL

 CONTAINER TRACKER
 ENTER IN CONTAINER ORDERS